wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 {% include important.html content="Most Wavefront users are already using the v2 GUI.
 However, if your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info. "%}

+## 2022-09.x Release Notes

+**Drilldown Links on Charts Improvement**: You can now use drilldown links to send users to a target section of a dashboard.

 ## 2022-08.x Release Notes